Environmental Farm Plan

 Show the public that environment matters in agriculture and that you are actively involved.

 Any registered agricultural producer in New Brunswick can have an Environmental Farm Plan.

-Farm members of both the National Farmers Union in New Brunswick and the Agricultural Alliance of New Brunswick have the opportunity to join this program.
+Farm members of both the National Farmers Union in New Brunswick and the Agricultural Alliance of New Brunswick have to join this program.